longpractice/linux_kernel_index/mm/z.md

 One allocation request operates on a zonelist.
 A zonelist is a list of zones, the first one is the 'goal' of the allocation, the other zones are fallback zones, in decreasing priority.

+## ZONE_MOVABLE
+a virtual zone used for marking range of memory that is movable.

 ## zone_pcp_init
 set up the zone pageset with the boot pageset.